HumanCellAtlas/metadata-schema/docs/contributing.md

 1. **Gather information** requested for submitting feedback.
 There are two main types of suggestions: (1) **updates** to existing schemas and (2) addition of **new** schema(s).

-    1. To request an **update** to an existing schema, please supply the following pieces of information:
+    1. To request an **update** to an existing schema, the following pieces of information are required:

-        1. Which schema would you like to be changed?
+        1. For which schema is a change/update being suggested?
-        1. What field(s) in that schema would you like to be changed, and what should the change be?
+        1. What should the change/update be?
         1. What new field(s) need to be added?
             - Details for requesting **new field(s)** outlined below
-        1. Why is the change needed?
+        1. Why is the change requested?

-    1. To request a **new** schema, you need to supply the following pieces of information:
+    1. To request a **new** schema, the following pieces of information are required:

         1. What is the proposed name of the new schema?
         1. What field(s) should the new schema contain?
             - Details for requesting **new field(s)** outlined below
         1. Why is the new schema needed?
 Specifically, why does the current metadata standard not meet your need?

-    For **each new field** requested, please supply the following pieces of information:
+    For **each new field** requested, the following pieces of information are required:

-    1. Field name (required)
+    1. Field name
-    1. Field description (required)
+    1. Field description
-    1. Whether the field should be optional or required (required)
+    1. Whether the field should be optional or required
-    1. An example valid value for this field (optional)
+    1. An example valid value for this field
     1. If this field needs a controlled vocabulary or ontology.
-If yes, what those values should be or which ontology should be followed (optional)
+If yes, what those values should be or which ontology should be followed.

-1. **Submit request on the HCA metadata standard.** Anyone can suggest/request changes to the metadata standards via three main routes:
+1. **Submit request** for update to the HCA metadata standard.
+Anyone can suggest/request changes to the metadata standards via three main routes:

-    1. Create a [GitHub issue](https://github.com/HumanCellAtlas/metadata-schema/issues/new) on the metadata-schema repo
+    1. Create a [GitHub issue](https://github.com/HumanCellAtlas/metadata-schema/issues/new?template=schema_update.md) in the metadata-schema repo using the provided template
     1. Email the HCA DCP helpdesk at [data-help@humancellaltas.org](mailto:data-help@humancellaltas.org)
     1. Make a pull request against the develop branch of the metadata-schema repo (only recommended for users with familiarity with GitHub)

     Whichever method is chosen, the information indicated in Step 1 is requested to be submitted.

 1. **Track progress of request.** Within 2 working days, your request will be reviewed by an HCA DCP member.
-You may be asked for clarification on your request, and additional input may be sough from the appropriate HCA communities.
+You may be asked for clarification on your request, and additional input may be sought from the appropriate HCA communities.

-1. **Review and comment on proposed update.** A proposed schema update to address to your request will be developed by an HCA DCP member and then posted to the #hca-metadata Slack channel and on GitHub.
+1. **Review and comment on proposed update.** A proposed schema update to address to your request will be made by an HCA DCP member and then posted to the #hca-metadata and #dcp Slack channels and on GitHub.
 Making the proposed update public allows everyone the opportunity to comment or raise concerns.
-The amount of time an update remains public for comments depends on the severity of the change.
-These timeframes can be found [here](committers.md#schema-update-acceptance-process).
+The amount of time an update remains public for comments depends on the severity of the change and can be found [here](committers.md#schema-update-acceptance-process).

 1.  **Notification of acceptance.** Once the review period is over and the update is accepted, the changes will be merged into the metadata standard on your behalf.
-The update will be announced both on #hca-metadata Slack channel and the metadata-wg mailing list.
-You can join the HCA slack community follow these [instructions.](https://github.com/HumanCellAtlas/wiki/wiki)
+You can join the HCA Slack community by following these [instructions.](https://github.com/HumanCellAtlas/wiki/wiki)

 ## Example request for schema change